martincostello/dotnet-bumper/docs/faq.md

 ## Why is my build broken/tests failing?

-.NET Bumper will build and test your project using `dotnet test` after the upgrade to produce a report on the success of the upgrade, but due to various factors, the build and/or tests may fail.
+.NET Bumper will optionally build and test your project using `dotnet test` after the upgrade to produce a report on the success of the upgrade via the `--test` option, but due to various factors the build and/or tests may fail.

 Reasons for this could include:

-- New code analysis options are introduced in the new version of .NET that are creating new warnings/errors;
+- New code analysers are introduced in the new version of .NET that are creating new warnings/errors;
 - A behavioural change in .NET is causing one or more tests to fail;
-- The test coverage has changed and the test runs are failing as a result;
+- The test coverage has changed and tests are failing as a result;
 - Some of your tests require custom manual setup (e.g. end-to-end tests) and cannot be run by .NET Bumper;
 - Conflicting NuGet package versions;
 - Syntax changes in a newer version of C#.

 ## Why haven't all my NuGet packages been updated?

-.NET Bumper will only updates specific packages that are known to require an upgrade when moving to a new version of .NET.
+.NET Bumper only updates specific packages that are known to require an upgrade when moving to a new version of .NET.

-If you have other packages that create version conflicts that need to be upgraded, you must update these on the created branch manually.
+If you have other packages that create version conflicts that need to be upgraded, you must update these yourself.

 If you prefer, you can instead configure a custom set of NuGet package references to be included and excluded in updates by the tool.